facelessuser/ColorHelper/docs/src/markdown/usage.md

 !!! warning "Experimental Mixing"
     The current logic for mixing is based on the [CSS Level 5 Specification][css-5], particularly the later drafts.
-    There are still some unclear points, and until they are addressed, we are only guessing at the appropriate behavior:
+    There are still some unclear points, and things could change as the specification is still in development.

-    1. Are negative percentages allowed?
-And how are they handled?
-Currently we clip them.
-    3. Are input percentages greater than 100% allowed?
-Currently we clip them.
-    2. How do we handle two percentages that sum to less than 100%?
-This has not be decided and written up in the specification.
-Currently, we scale them to sum to 100%.
+    The one glaring issue is that if a percentage is applied to each color, and the sums of those percentages add up to zero, it is unclear what to do as this behavior is currently undefined in the specification.
+We currently perform no mixing and return the first color in this case.

 The edit tool allows for editing of colors and mixing with other colors.
 While editing, the panel will display a live preview.